PTA

 Earth Day Plant Sale

-Garden club leaders, environmental PTA chairs, art teachers, science teachers, school counselors, and PTA members are all invited to purchase plants.
-When 5 PTA members at your school purchase a tray of plants, your school receives 1 tray of plants free.
-A tray of 20 plants will build a 150 square foot butterfly garden at your school.
+PTA members are invited from across DFW from Richardson, Plano, Frisco, Wylie, and Carrollton-Farmers Branch.
+A tray of 20 plants can create a 150 square foot butterfly garden.
 Plants are native (or well adapted) to our hot DFW summers and are highly drought tolerant.
 We sell perennial plants, so once they're planted they'll come back every year.
+Garden club leaders, environmental PTA chairs, art teachers, science teachers, school counselors, and PTA members are all invited.

 • Copper Canyon Daisy 2.jpeg